 About Focus on Diabetes

-Many people with diabetes-related eye disease are at risk for vision loss; the good news is that it is preventable with early detection, timely treatment, and appropriate follow-up care.
+Many people with diabetes-related eye disease are at risk for vision complications.
+The most common diabetes-related eye conditions are diabetic retinopathy (DR) diabetic macular edema, (DME) cataracts, glaucoma and vision loss; the good news is that it is preventable with early detection, timely treatment, and appropriate follow-up care.

-VSP® Vision Care and Regeneron Pharmaceuticals, our visionary partners, are dedicated to helping people maintain their vision, including those with Diabetes.
-This partnership will help spread awareness on how to save your vision to those living with diabetic eye disease and their caregivers and healthcare providers, which will help reduce health care costs associated with diabetes-related eye diseases.
+VSP® Vision Care and Regeneron Pharmaceuticals, are dedicated to helping people maintain their vision, including those with diabetes.
+This partnership will help spread awareness to those living with diabetic eye disease, their caregivers and health care providers, which will help reduce health care costs associated with diabetes-related eye disease and vision loss.[ii]